roop/roop.github.io/_posts/2015-07-21-brents-feeds-and-folders.md

 The `Equatable` protocol requires that we implement a function with signature `func ==(lhs: Self, rhs: Self) -> Bool`.
-The `Self` here refers to the actual type confirming to the protocol (like `LocalFeed`) that we're checking for equality.
-So, a function signature of `func ==(lhs: Feed, rhs: Feed) -> Bool` will not help us confirm to `Equatable`, because `Feed` is a protocol, not a type.
+The `Self` here refers to the actual type conforming to the protocol (like `LocalFeed`) that we're checking for equality.
+So, a function signature of `func ==(lhs: Feed, rhs: Feed) -> Bool` will not help us conform to `Equatable`, because `Feed` is a protocol, not a type.

-We should write a function that can take two values of a particular type, where that type confirms to the `Feed` protocol.
+We should write a function that can take two values of a particular type, where that type conforms to the `Feed` protocol.
 We can do that using generics.

 {% highlight swift %}